 Canvas, by Instructure, is a Moodle alternative preferred by professors and schools.
-Many students report that Canvas provides a much better user interface and experience compared to Moodle, with Moodle being hard to follow and use, while Canvas makes it easy for students to follow a lesson plan and message their professors.
+Many students report that Canvas provides a much better user interface and experience compared to Moodle and its alternatives, with Moodle being hard to follow and use, while Canvas makes it easy for students to follow a lesson plan and message their professors.

 All Ivy League schools use Canvas, according to its website, but it is also great for K-12 classes as well as Fortune 1000 companies who need to set up a team training program.

 Canvas provides some unique tools, such as Canvas Studio, which allows you to create an interactive video learning experience.
 Students can view videos streamed to multiple devices, for example, or answer video polls.

 Educators can see important analytics for their classes, including who is watching the videos, what they are watching, and how long they are watching it for.
 This critical data can help educators improve their videos and lessons.

 Not only does Canvas provide training for educators on how to use Canvas, but they even provide specialized services, such as animation or video translation, for an added cost.